Illinois Compiled Statutes

 (b) in criminal proceedings when the court is to

-determine the amount of bail, fitness of the defendant or in sentencing under the Unified Code of Corrections; or
+determine the conditions of pretrial release, fitness of the defendant or in sentencing under the Unified Code of Corrections; or

 (c) in proceedings under this Act or in criminal